G00364769/Project-2018/README.md

 Petal area = Petal Length * Petal Width
 Perimeter = 2(Petal Length +Petal Width + Sepal Length+ Sepal Width)

 I am writing logic in story in agile way
+## Subjective data analysis
-User Story 1
+## User Story 1
 As a user I want to identify what is the flower name
 I want sepal, Petal Length and width so I can pass this info to my function.

-User story 2
+## User story 2
  As I need a full Irish Data set.
 I want to pass sepal, Petal Length and width in csv read search function.
 Irish data set I can copy from wiki or http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data copy from this link.